 A big part of a Brand Manager’s job is tracking how well the brand is doing.
 They look at important numbers like sales and market share, and use both data and customer feedback to make smart changes.
 This includes running surveys to see how people feel about the brand and finding ways to keep improving.

-What are the primary responsibilities outlined in the job description of a brand manager?
+What are the main responsibilities in the jd of brand manager?

 AI made with Owen Fegan

-How has the job description of a brand manager changed in today's market?
+How has the role of a brand manager changed today?

 Conclusion